mercadolibre/developers-ios_sdk/README.md

 ## Making DELETE calls

 ##### Note: In the DELETE example code you will notice that it tries to delete a question.
 So, if you are going to create a question, it should check that the item does not belong to the same user.
-In the other case, you will receive an error from MercadoLibre API.
+Otherwise, you will receive an error from MercadoLibre API.

 ```objective-c
 NSString * result = [Meli delete:path withIdentity: [Meli getIdentity] error:&error];